House on Eden: Production and release

 Kris Collins and Jason-Christopher Mayer announced at VidCon 2023 that they are working on a horror film, but at the time, there were no plans for a horror film yet.
 A few months following the announcement, Collins came up with an idea for a film.
 She started sending voice memos to Mayer and Myers.
 They wrote an outline for the film.

-Filming

-After a delay, filming comenced in Texas in July 2024.
+After a delay, principal photography commenced in Texas in July 2024 on a $10,000 budget.

-Release

 On May 27, 2025, RLJE Films and Shudder acquired the film distribution rights to the film, and released the film in the United States on July 25, 2025.

 Reception

 Richard Whittaker of The Austin Chronicle gave the film a one and a half of five stars, and stated "What House on Eden re-enforces is the disappointing realization that, 27 years since Blair Witch and over two decades since the first episode of Ghost Hunters debuted on SyFy, this genre has evolved so little".

 Carla Hay of Culture Mix wrote "If you want to see a weak, pointless, and dull imitation of 1999's 'found footage' classic horror film The Blair Witch Project, then look no further than the idiotic and unoriginal House on Eden.
 And be prepared to possibly fall asleep from boredom".
 Matt Donato of IGN wrote in his review "Collins’ feature-length debut is a 78-minute purgatory that'll have you begging for something, anything of note to happen".
 Hannah Rose of CBR wrote "As it is, though, House on Eden is typical screenlife fare, a modern-day Blair Witch, right down to its flaws and virtues".